Dale Vince: First divorce and financial claim court case

 After Vince had made his fortune, Wyatt, who had lived what was later described in court as "16 years of real hardship", lodged a financial claim of £1.9 million against Vince in 2011, nearly 20 years after their divorce.

 The Court of Appeal rejected the claim, stating it had "no real prospect of success" and was an "abuse of process".
 However, in March 2015 the Supreme Court set aside this decision, ruling that there was no time limit in law for claims for financial provision, and the claim could progress in the High Court.
 Lord Wilson said the court must have regard "to the contribution of each party to the welfare of the family, including by looking after the home or caring for the family", but the claim only had a prospect of "comparatively modest success" with a £1.9 million payout "out of the question".

 In a statement, Vince branded the court's decision as "mad".
 "I feel that we all have a right to move on, and not be looking over our shoulders.
 This could signal open season for people who had brief relationships a quarter of a century ago".
 Prior to the case settlement, Vince paid the legal costs for both parties, of over £500,000, as divorce law permits costs to be charged to the combined resources of both parties.

 In 2016, the case was settled when Vince agreed to pay £300,000 to Wyatt.
 He commented that the case had been "a terrible waste of time and money".
 He stated the settlement barely covered Wyatt's legal fees which he had already paid prior to the settlement.
 He then repeated his opinion that he was "disappointed that the supreme court decided not to throw out the case, given it was brought over 30 years since the relationship ended" before adding, "There clearly needs to be a statute of limitations for divorce cases – a time limit beyond which a claim cannot be made.
 Such a thing exists in commercial law for good practical reasons."

 Second marriage and divorce

 Vince married Kate Lane, who worked at Ecotricity, in 2006; they have a son.

 They divorced in 2024, and on 20 December 2024, the High Court ordered Dale Vince to pay Kate Vince £43.51 million over three annual instalments in a financial settlement related to his businesses, of which he retained ownership.
 The combined legal bill was about £6 million.
-Vince stated he had offered £50 million in settlement earlier, and the rejection of that had resulted in numerous court hearings and acrimony with a smaller settlement.
+Vince claimed in January 2026 that he offered Lane a settlement of £68 million before the court case, and the rejection of that had resulted in numerous court hearings and acrimony with a smaller settlement.
 They had separated in 2022, and had previously divided their non-business assets, on a broadly equal basis of about £5 million each.